 The study is constructed as follows: Section 2 introduces MEC theory and STV and studies on food using them.
-The research methodology is expounded on in Section

-3 and results are resolved in Section 4.
+The research method is expounded on in Section 3 and results are resolved in Section 4.
 In Section 5, we discuss results from German and Thai perspectives as well as theoretical, managerial, and social implications.
 Section 6 presents the study's conclusion.
 Limitations and future research approaches are included in Section 7.

-2 Theoretical Background
+2. Theoretical background

-2.1 Means-End Chain Theory
+2.1.
+Means-end chain theory

-The MEC theory was developed by Gutman (1982) and is based on several prominent psychological theories (Kilwinger & Dam, 2021; Reynolds & Olson, 2001; Uijl et al., 2015), including personal construct theory (Kelly, 1955), attribute theory and cognitive structure (Rosenberg, 1956), and human values (Rokeach, 1973).
-As a value-based cognitive model, MEC allows researchers to understand not only what motivates consumers to purchase a product or service, but also why consumers value certain products or services (Gutman, 1982; Kilwinger & Dam, 2021; Reynolds & Gutman, 1988).
-Typically, MEC attempts to explain how a product or service is selected to fulfill the needs to attain desired goals (Veludo-de-Oliveira, Ikeda, & Campomar, 2006).
-It demonstrates how consumers associate their knowledge about product attributes with a constellation of functional and psychological consequences thereby uncovering their underlying values (Kirchhoff, Smyth, Sanderson, Sultanbawa, & Gething, 2011; Zanoli & Naspetti, 2002).
-The key assumption of MEC is that products are not bought for products themselves, but for the benefits associated with consuming them; hence, if a product satisfies consumers' needs (in terms of function and psychology) to a great extent, it can also help to actualize their goals and values (Costa, Dekker, & Jongen, 2004).
+The MEC theory was developed by Gutman (1982) and is based on several prominent psychological theories (Kilwinger and Dam, 2021; Reynolds and Olson, 2001; Uijl et al., 2015), including personal construct theory (Kelly, 1955), attribute theory and cognitive structure (Rosenberg, 1956), and human values (Rokeach, 1973).
+As a value-based cognitive model, MEC allows researchers to understand not only what motivates consumers to purchase a product or service, but also why consumers value certain products or services (Gutman, 1982; Kilwinger and Dam, 2021; Reynolds and Gutman, 1988).
+Typically, MEC attempts to explain how a product or service is selected to fulfill the needs to attain desired goals (Veludo-de-Oliveira et al., 2006).
+It demonstrates how consumers associate their knowledge about product attributes with a constellation of functional and psychological consequences thereby uncovering their underlying values (Kirchhoff et al., 2011; Zanoli and Naspetti, 2002).
+The key assumption of MEC is that products are not bought for products themselves, but for the benefits associated with consuming them; hence, if a product satisfies consumers' needs (in terms of function and psychology) to a great extent, it can also help to actualize their goals and values (Costa et al., 2004).

-MEC theory emphasizes the association between product attributes, the consequences generated by the product attributes, and the personal values, that are strengthened by the consequence (Botschen & Hemetsberger, 1998), in the following referred to as Attribute-Consequence-Value (ACV) sequential process.
+MEC theory emphasizes the association between product attributes, the consequences generated by the product attributes, and the personal values, that are strengthened by the consequence (Botschen and Hemetsberger, 1998), in the following referred to as Attribute-Consequence-Value (ACV) sequential process.